F{\AE}RDXEL: An Expert System for Danish Traffic Law

-Many parts of the Danish traffic law specifies similar situations where the same action is prohibited, or different actions that are prohibited in the same situation.
-Since each situation/action combo is translated as a rule, this leads to a combinatorial explosion where a single part of a paragraph may generate over 50 rules differing only slightly in their description of the situation.
-To make it easier to write such rules and minimize the risk of errors in translation, we include some syntactic sugar and allow premises of rules to include non-atomic formulas including also disjunctions (\rules{\\\/}) or conjunctions (\rules{/\\}).
+Often the law specifies similar situations where the same action is prohibited, or similar actions that are prohibited in the same situation.
+Since each situation/action combo is translated into a rule, this leads to a combinatorial explosion where a single part of a paragraph in some cases generate over 50 rules that only slightly differ.
+To make it easier to write such rules and minimize the risk of errors in translation, we include some syntactic sugar and allow premises of rules to include non-atomic formulas using disjunctions (\rules{\\\/}) and conjunctions (\rules{/\\}).
 These formulas are then converted into Conjunctive Normal Form (CNF) using standard algorithms, yielding standard Datalog rules -- so that the knowledge base is still pure Datalog.

-\begin{example} Using the syntactic sugar formulas allows for encoding of line 2 and 3 of $\S4.1$ by modifying the rule from the previous example.
-Line 2 states that instead of a sign, the instruction can be given by a 'marking' on the road.
-Similarly, line 3 states that the instruction can be given by a `traffic light'.
-Using formulas allows us to express the different ways the instruction is given:

-Alternatively, instead of using \rules{S} for sign, \rules{M} for marking, and \rules{L} for traffic light, we can use a common variable \rules{Z} to describe the object given the instruction: